scrappyCoco/Painless-Transact-SQL/README.md

 ```

 ### Prefer implicitly length in VARCHAR
-If the length of VARCHAR is not specified in CONVERT/CAST it interpretated as VARCHAR(30).
+If the length of VARCHAR is not specified in CONVERT/CAST it interpreted as VARCHAR(30).
 The best way is to specify implicitly the length of VARCHAR.
 Before:
 ```sql
 SELECT CONVERT(VARCHAR, NEWID());